oddbird/oddleventy/content/blog/2019/sass-modules.md

 ```

 We can even use `as *` to make external members available without a
-namespace --but I don't recommend it very often.
+namespace -- but I don't recommend it very often.
 Namespaces are a good
 thing.

 (Note that `as *` does not make members "global" in a project-wide